 A common cold and the flu are easily spread from person to person, the flu most often by droplets produced by coughing and sneezing.
 Cold viruses in droplets are spread mainly hand to hand.
 These droplets contain infectious viruses.

 Occasionally, these droplets land on various surfaces and, depending on the survivability of the virus type, can be transferred when an uninfected individual touches the contaminated surface and subsequently touches his/her mouth or nose.

 How do you know if the flu or cold is gone?

 In most instances, individuals with a cold will resolve their symptoms without medical intervention in about one week, although sometimes the cough may last longer.
-However, at this point in time, the cough is not spreading contagious virus.
-When cold symptoms and signs resolve, a person is cured of a cold.
+However, at this point, the cough is not spreading a contagious virus.
+When cold symptoms and signs resolve, a person is cured of the cold.
 The flu is similar except that the symptoms are more severe and, in some individuals, medical intervention may be required (for example, antiviral medications).
-However, depending upon the influenza strain and the severity of infection, some individuals may require hospitalization.
+However, depending upon the influenza strain and the severity of the infection, some individuals may require hospitalization.
 The cure for these individuals occurs when symptoms resolve and the patient is discharged from the hospital.

 The stomach flu is not caused by cold or by flu viruses.
 The term stomach flu is a nonspecific term that describes symptoms of nausea, vomiting, and diarrhea.
 Although these symptoms may occur with the flu, the flu is a respiratory infection.
-In most individuals with only stomach flu, the causes are usually non-flu type viruses.
-Similarly, cold sores are not actually caused by cold viruses but by herpesviruses.
+In most individuals with only stomach flu, the causes are usually non-flu-type viruses.
+Similarly, cold sores are not caused by cold viruses but by herpes viruses.